qasar/qasar.github.io/books.md

 <p>Nassim Nicholas Taleb</p>

 <p>I read this book long before I started investing.
 It casts a long shadow on the way I think.
-Most specifically not to over learn in early stage investing in both success and failure.
+Most specifically not to overlearn in early-stage investing in both success and failure.
 Taleb argues that events that happen with little help from luck are more resistant to randomness.
-What I learn from that is that there should be some process to drive repeatable outcomes, even in something with as much variance as early stage technology investing.</p>
+What I learn from that is that there should be some process to drive repeatable outcomes, even in something with as much variance as early-stage technology investing.</p>
 </div>
 <hr>